mobizt/Firebase-ESP-Client/README.md

 When the session was reused (in this library), the SSL handshake process will be ignored in the subsequence requests.

-The session was close when the host or ip changes or server closed or the session timed out in 3 minutes.
+The session was closed when the host or ip changes or server closed or the session timed out in 3 minutes.

-When the new session need to be opened, the SSL handshake will be processed again and used the time approx 1 - 2 seconds to be done.
+When the new session is needed to be opened, the SSL handshake will be processed again and used the time approx 1 - 2 seconds to be done.

 For post (push) or put (set) request in RTDB, to speed up the data transfer, use pushAsync or setAsync instead.